beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 We're going to take a second here and take a peek down the rabbit hole that is pointers.
 Don't worry about it.

-You can think of memory as a big array of bytes^[A "byte" is an 8-bit binary number.
-Think of it as an integer that can only hold the values from 0 to 255, inclusive.]
+You can think of memory as a big array of bytes^[A "byte" is typically an 8-bit binary number.
+Think of it as an integer that can only hold the values from 0 to 255, inclusive.
+Technically, C allows bytes to be any number of bits and if you want to unambiguously refer to an 8-bit number, you should use the term _octet_.
+But programmers are going assume you mean 8-bits when you say "byte" unless you specify otherwise.].
 Data is stored in this "array"^[I'm seriously oversimplifying how modern memory works, here.
 But the mental model works, so please forgive me.].
 If a number is larger than a single byte, it is stored in multiple bytes.
 Because memory is like an array, each